protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 ### Problem 1: Simple graph-labeling based PoS in the time model.

 So far we have mainly seen two kinds of PoS constructions, one based on *graph labeling* and the other based on *hash tables*.
-We know that graph-labeling based constructions can achieve good asymptotic parameters and be secure in the time model: the [[Stacked-DRGs]][12] construction achieves both these properties.
-However, it comes with complicated graph-pebbling proofs (this is common to other graph-labeling construction, see [[eprint 2013/796]{.ul}][10]), graph assumptions (e.g., security based on best known attacks on a DRG graph) and unsatisfactory practical efficiency (eg, the audit frequency is too high).
+We know that graph-labeling based constructions can achieve good asymptotic parameters and be secure in the time model: the [Stacked-DRGs][12] construction achieves both these properties.
+However, it comes with complicated graph-pebbling proofs (this is common to other graph-labeling construction, see [eprint 2013/796][10]), graph assumptions (e.g., security based on best known attacks on a DRG graph) and unsatisfactory practical efficiency (eg, the audit frequency is too high).
 Can we improve on these aspects?

 #### Directions